NidaB-C/digital-divide/README.md

 ### <a id="Ethical-Considerations"></a>Ethical Considerations

 We are committed to maintaining the highest standards of privacy and ethics.
 The data used in this project has been provided with informed consent, strictly for non-commercial purposes.
-All analysis is conducted in a manner that ensures individuals' anonymity, with no PII being collected, stored, or analyzed.
+All analysis is conducted in a manner that ensures individuals' anonymity, with no PII being collected, stored, or analysed.
 This project's design facilitates the addition of data from other individuals under similar ethical guidelines, aiming to enrich our understanding of fitness patterns while upholding our commitment to privacy and data protection.

 ### <a id="References"></a>References